How To Become A Dermatologist: A Step-by-Step Guide

 How To Become A Dermatologist: Subspecialties

 Learning how to become a dermatologist doesn't just involve deciding that you want to diagnose and treat patients' skin.
-Within dermatology itself are several subspecialties that you can choose to focus on.
+Within dermatology itself are several subsp that you can choose to focus on. ecialties

 After your residency is complete, you may choose to pursue one of these subspecialties under the dermatology umbrella.
 Most of these subspecialties require additional training, but this extra training is a great avenue for career advancement and personal growth.
 Some of the most popular dermatology subspecialties include: